kennythecanary/cv/README.md

 - ### Data Analysis and Visualisation

+  - #### Python

+    - [Steelmaking Process Analysis](https://github.com/kennythecanary/data-science-portfolio/blob/main/data_visualization/steelmaking/steelmaking_viz.ipynb): Simple tests and visualizations that aim to show main stages of the steelmaking process and their impact on a defect rate.

   - #### R

     - [Optimization of Process Parameters Using GRA](https://rpubs.com/kennythecanary/gra_laser_welding): Laser welding parameters optimization by the use of Grey Relational Grade as the performance index.